lanwuwei/SPM_toolkit/README.md

   	  booktitle  = {Proceedings of COLING 2018},
   	  year       = {2018}
   	}
-The SPM_toolkit contains 4 state-of-the-art neural networks for sentence pair modeling: Paraphrase Identification, Semantic Textual Similarity, Natural Language Inference, and Question Answering.
+The SPM_toolkit contains 4 state-of-the-art neural networks for sentence pair modeling tasks, including: Paraphrase Identification, Semantic Textual Similarity, Natural Language Inference, and Question Answering.

 ## A few notes
 1. The model was implemented with PyTorch 0.4.0 and Torchtext 0.1.1 .